Wiluna, Western Australia: Overview

 Wiluna has from 200 to 600 Aboriginal people living within its community, depending upon the nature, time and place of the traditional law ceremonies across the Central Desert region.
 The traditional Aboriginal owners (a grouping known as the Martu) were "settled" as a consequence of the British colonisation process that began in the 1800s.
 In the 1950s a church-based group were supported by the government of the day to establish a mission.
 The traditional people lost their lands through many different processes, including the issuing of pastoral leases, the discovery of gold and the influx of non-Aboriginal people onto their lands.

-Before and after the atomic nuclear testing near Maralinga in the 1950s, many Aboriginal people from at least three different tribal and language groups were forced to live within the mission site.
+Before and after the atomic nuclear testing near Maralinga in South Australia in the 1950s, many Aboriginal people from at least three different tribal and language groups were forced to live within the mission site.
 This created many conflicts and the legacy continues today.
 Much traditional knowledge and skill exists today amongst the Aboriginal residents and visitors.

-The existence of a local pub has created much conflict with many people opposed to its presence arising from the conflict and trauma associated with alcohol abuse.
-The town also has a general store, petrol, caravan park, sports oval, school, and health clinic.
+The existence of an historical Club Hotel, a dilapidated relic of the town's former heyday, created much conflict with many people opposed to its presence as an operating pub arising from the conflict and trauma associated with alcohol abuse.

+In 2019, a major renovation converted the Club Hotel into the Shire of Wiluna administration buildings.

+The town also has a general store, petrol, caravan park, sports oval, public swimming pool, school, and health clinic.

 Local water holes are much damaged and overused after years of cattle use.

 During the wet season, large lakes may form that attract an array of wildlife.
 The region has snakes, kangaroos, bungarras (large lizard/goanna), bush turkeys, donkeys, horses, camels and dingoes.

 Willuna is home to VMW, a marine weather transmitter operated by the Bureau of Meteorology.

 Parts of the unsealed and flood-prone road between Wiluna and Meekatharra are as of July 2020 being sealed, as part of a pilot program in which the Government of Western Australia provided A$1 million for road work contractors in collaboration with the Martu-ku Yiwarra Training Centre.